 I started my walk of the neighborhood near its “entrance.”
 Chartiers Avenue forms a bridge over the West Busway and the busway largely acts as the neighborhood’s southern dividing line.
 The former Langley High School (now Langley K-8) towers at the intersection of Chartiers Avenue and Sheraden Boulevard; the two of which serve as sites for the bulk of Sheraden’s scattered businesses.

 Sheraden Park is large and acts as a sort of anchor for the neighborhood; everything seems to be built around it.
 The park is home to facilities and the Sheraden swimming pool.
-I’ve been an active, daily swimmer for over a year now and I took advantage of my stopping by the pool to take a swim.
-A few black children were playing games that I played as a kid, but it was pretty empty otherwise.
+I’ve been an active, daily swimmer for over a year now and I took advantage of my time here to stop and take a swim.
+A few Black children were playing games that I played as a kid, but it was pretty empty otherwise.
 Anyone remember playing gator?
 After I finished swimming, I walked south of the park and explored the dense patches of housing on its western edge.
 My westward journey eventually brought me to an old skate park located off of Tuxedo Street.

 As detailed in a recent piece I wrote in Public Source, concentrated poverty is overwhelmingly linked to communities of color in Pittsburgh (whether those communities be mixed race or those with black populations upward of 51%), and neighborhood poverty is often lasting – despite decades of economic growth and decline at the national, state and local levels.
-Concentrated poverty is the product of a troubled history of government led racial discrimination in the housing and lending markets, demographic change and market disruption that disproportionately affected blacks.
+Concentrated poverty is the product of a troubled history of government led racial discrimination in the housing and lending markets, demographic change and market disruption that disproportionately affected Black people and low-wage workers.

 The Sheraden and Esplen area is an example of a Pittsburgh neighborhood(s) that has gotten poorer and blacker from the 1990s onward (roughly 18% to 29% poor from 1990 to 2017 and 21% to 41% percent black from 2000 to 2017).
 And when considering the combined standardized measures of homicides and non fatal gun violence per 500 residents, poverty, single motherhood and male unemployment, the Sheraden and Esplen neighborhood area is the 12th most disadvantaged community in the City of Pittsburgh, as of 2017 American Community Survey estimates and 911 data via Allegheny County analytics.
 Below is a detailed table regarding more recent changes in a variety of measures in the Sheraden/Esplen area over a 5-year period.